Graduate Certificates in Integrative Medicine and Nutrition and Lifestyle Medicine

 Admission Requirements

-To apply for the Graduate Certificate in Integrative Medicine or the Graduate Certificate in Integrative Nutrition & Lifestyle Medicine, you’ll need:
+To apply for the Graduate Certificate in Integrative Medicine or in Integrative Nutrition & Lifestyle Medicine, you’ll need:

 - Completed application